Last Updated on

 Bosque Definition: A woodland/cluster of trees found along river banks.

-Of all the free things to do in Albuquerque the most enjoyable is an early morning walk along the Paseo del Bosque Trail.
-And when I say early I mean early – sunrise early!
-There are 2 main reasons to take this sunrise stroll; firstly to beat the heat and secondly this is a prime location in the city to see hot air balloons in a stunning location, pretty much daily.
+Of all the free things to do in Albuquerque, the most enjoyable is an early morning walk along the Paseo del Bosque Trail.
+When I say early I mean sunrise early!
+There are 2 reasons to take this sunrise stroll; firstly to beat the heat and secondly this is a prime location in the city to see hot air balloons in a stunning location pretty much daily.

-The 16 mile trail is flat except for at underpasses, where there are minor dips.
+The 16-mile trail is flat except for minor dips located at underpasses.
 There are no roads to cross.
-It is common to see coyotes, road runners and rabbits on this urban nature trail.
+It’s quite common to see coyotes, road runners and rabbits on this urban nature trail.
 You may even see a porcupine resting in the trees above.
-It feels like a world removed from the veritable sideshow of downtown Albuquerque.
-No wonder it was listed as one of the best bike trails in the Western US by Sunset magazine.

 Pueblo Montaño Sculpture Garden